Exemplary Mentor Teacher Award

 Background

-The NAPDS award for exemplary PK12 mentor teacher recognizes school-based clinical educators who demonstrate excellence in supporting, coaching, and guiding preservice and/or inservice teachers in their professional growth.
+The NASUP Exemplary PK12 Mentor Teacher Award recognizes school-based clinical educators who demonstrate excellence in supporting, coaching, and mentoring preservice and/or inservice teachers in their professional growth.
 Exemplary mentor teachers engage in ongoing, reflective practices, high quality coaching practices, and modeling of effective instructional practices.

 Eligibility